vanguardbackup/docs/frequently-asked-questions.md

 ### How often can I schedule backups?
 You can schedule backups at any frequency using cron expressions, from every minute to once a year or any custom schedule in between.
 We suggest using a tool like [Crontab Guru](https://crontab.guru/) to help you generate cron expressions.

+### Does Vanguard support incremental backups?
+No, Vanguard currently only supports full backups.
+Each backup operation creates a complete copy of the specified files and directories.

+### Is there a file size limit for backups?
+Yes, Vanguard imposes a 50GB size limit on individual files during backups.
+This limit helps ensure that backup tasks can complete within their allocated time window, as each backup operation has a maximum duration.
+Files exceeding this size will be skipped to prevent backups from timing out.

+### How long can a backup task run?
+Backup tasks have a timeout limit of 30 minutes.
+If a backup operation exceeds this time limit, it will be terminated, and you will be notified that the backup has failed.

+### Does Vanguard use compression for backups?
+Yes, Vanguard automatically compresses to reduce the size of backup files.
+This helps to minimize storage costs and transfer times.

 ### Can I backup databases?
 Yes, Vanguard supports backing up MySQL and PostgreSQL databases.